 Based on the local storm climatology (Table 1), we selected 12 actual storm surge events that occurred between 1990 and 2017 to represent the most frequently occurring storm conditions in each of the three storm surge categories.
 Choices have been made to ensure that we simulated at least one storm surge from each wave direction represented.
-For the domain, we used LiDAR and bathymetric data available for the year 2009, the same year of the storm chosen for validation.
+For the domain, we used lidar and bathymetric data available for the year 2009, the same year of the storm chosen for validation.
 Thus, only hydrodynamic boundary conditions are different for each scenario.
-Bathymetric data is available at a 20x20 meter grid, with vertical accuracy between 0.11-0.4 meters, whereas topographic LiDAR data is available at a 5x5 meter grid, with vertical accuracy within 0.08 meters.
-For each storm, its wave characteristics have been gathered from data available from a nearby wave buoy (Figure 1).
+Bathymetric data are available on a $20 \text{ m} \times 20 \text{ m}$ grid, with vertical accuracy between 0.11 and 0.4 m, whereas topographic lidar data are available on a $5 \text{ m} \times 5 \text{ m}$ grid, with vertical accuracy within 0.08 m.
+For each storm, its wave characteristics have been gathered from data available from a nearby wave buoy (Fig. 1).
 Simulated scenarios are shown in Table 2.

-From the simulations, we relate bed level change on the flat with local hydrodynamic characteristics (i.e. Hrms, u and v gradients), in order to identify which driving force would explain most of the bed level change. u and v gradients refer to the zonal and meridional components of the local depth-averaged flow velocity.
-We do this by analysing how the morphology and hydrodynamics evolve in time, at a location where deposition occurs and following the time-series of bed level change and

-30 hydrodynamic processes.
-Furthermore, to study whether storm strength influences the amount of deposited volume onto the sand flat, we correlate final sand volumes deposited with imposed storm characteristics (i.e. Maximum water level imposed at the boundary, Hm0, wave direction and Tp).
+From the simulations, we relate bed level change on the flat with local hydrodynamic characteristics (i.e. $H{\rm rms}$ , the root-mean-square wave height, and gradients u, zonal component of flow vector, and v, meridional component of flow vector), in order to identify which driving force would explain most of the bed level change. u and v gradients refer to the zonal and meridional components of the local depthaveraged flow velocity.
+We do this by analysing how the morphology and hydrodynamics evolve in time, at a location where deposition occurs and following the time series of bed level change and hydrodynamic processes.
+Furthermore, to study whether storm strength influences the amount of deposited volume onto the sand flat, we correlate final sand volumes deposited with imposed storm characteristics (i.e. maximum water level imposed at the boundary, $H{m_0}$ , wave direction, and $T_p$ ).
 Violin plots are used to identify on which elevation the volume changes occurred.
-Violin plots are essentially box plots with the addition of a rotated probability density plot on each side.
+Violin plots are essentially boxplots with the addition of a rotated probability density plot on each side.